 Many of you will already be aware that there are hundreds of conferences that take place across the world each year.
 It is not possible to identify all potentially recognisable medical professional/educational events ahead of the National Verification Day.
 In addition, it is evident from the 30% of applicants who had claimed points for presentations on their FP 2014 application and had their score adjusted, and from the number of presentation-related enquiries the UKFPO deals with, that it is difficult for applicants to understand how to comply with the criteria.
 We aim to be as consistent as possible but with over 9,500 individual items to be verified, it is almost impossible for the verification panels to ensure they make a fair and objective judgement every time, and anomalies do occur.

 Therefore, to ensure the method by which points are awarded for educational achievements is fair and there is consistency between verification panels, the UKFPO Recruitment Rules Group has made the decision that points for educational achievements will be given for qualifications and publications only, and presentations will no longer qualify for points on the FP application form.
 While we understand that some individuals will not welcome this decision, we believe it is in the best interests of the majority of applicants and it will ensure the process remains consistent for all.

 Do remember that applicants who are also applying to the Academic Foundation Programme (AFP) can still include presentations in the ‘Academic Selection’ section of the online form.
 Additionally, these achievements can be useful for applications for posts throughout your medical career especially if you are able to convert your presentation to a publication.

 The total number of points available for the educational achievements section will remain the same – up to five points for an additional degree, and up to two points for publications.
-More information on the educational achievements process will be available in the FP/AFP 2015 Applicant’s Handbook published on the UKFPO website in June 2014.
+More information on the educational achievements process will be available in the FP/AFP 2016 Applicant’s Handbook published above.

 If you have any questions about the above please email firstname.lastname@example.org.